Star Wars: The Force Unleashed II: Plot

 At an Imperial facility on the planet Kamino, Darth Vader observes the training of a clone of his former apprentice Starkiller.
 The clone experiences various memories and visions of Starkiller's life, and is unable to strike down a droid impersonating Starkiller's love interest, Juno Eclipse.
 Vader labels the clone a failure in his quest to create a perfect apprentice, and the clone remembers Vader's betrayal of Starkiller; realizing Vader will try to have him killed as well, he makes his escape.
-Stealing Vader's tie fighter, the clone leaves in an attempt to understand his identity and escape Vader's influence.
-Meanwhile, Vader hires the bounty hunter Boba Fett to capture Juno Eclipse to lure the clone back to him.
+Stealing Vader's TIE Fighter, the clone leaves in an attempt to understand his identity and escape Vader's influence.
+Meanwhile, Vader hires the bounty hunter Boba Fett to capture Juno to lure the clone back to him.

 Starkiller arrives on the Imperial-controlled planet Cato Neimoidia to rescue Rahm Kota, the original Starkiller's blind Jedi mentor, who is being forced to fight in a gladiatorial arena by the planet's ruler, Baron Merillion Tarko.
 Tarko quickly becomes distrustful of Starkiller and orders his men to kill him.
 Starkiller fights his way through the Imperial forces to reach Kota, where Tarko unleashes a gargantuan beast, the Gorog, to kill both men.
 The Gorog escapes its restraints and destroys the arena, eating Tarko and grabbing Kota before falling off the platform.
 Starkiller kills the Gorog in free-fall and saves Kota, while the latter calls in the Rogue Shadow, the original Starkiller's ship, to rescue the pair.

 Despite the clone's insistence that he is not the real Starkiller and wants nothing to do with the war, Kota asserts that Jedi can't be cloned and invites him to join the Rebel Alliance.
-Declining, Starkiller drops Kota off at the nearest spaceport and travels to Dagobah, where he meets Jedi Grandmaster Yoda and enters a cave that is strong with the Dark Side.
+Declining, Starkiller drops Kota off at the nearest spaceport and travels to Dagobah, where he meets Jedi Grand Master Yoda and enters a cave that is strong with the Dark Side.
 Starkiller sees a vision of Juno in peril aboard her medical frigate Salvation, and leaves to rescue her.